Dr. Michał Głowacki

-Julia Trzcińska is a PhD student at Wrocław University, Poland.
+Julia Trzcińska is a researcher at the University of Wrocław, Poland.
 She has been involved in both Polish research projects funded by National Science Centre and international projects such as cooperation with George Washington University.
 She is a Robert Bosch Stiftung alumna and a graduate of Confucius Institute.
 Her research interests focus on political communication, public diplomacy and fan studies.

 University of Warsaw, Poland

 Dagmara Sidyk is a PhD student at the University of Warsaw.
 She is a graduate of law, as well as journalism and media studies.
 Her main research areas are media law and policy, along with media monitoring.
 She was involved in several both Polish and international research projects, including the ERC Starting Grant Europeans Exposed to dissimilar views in the media: Investigating backfire effects.